wx83/Subjective/versionA/index.md

         <tr>
           <td style="border:1px solid #ddd; padding:0.5em;">
             <strong>Interview A</strong><br>
+            Sample 1: <br>
-            Sample 1 : My name is Sis.
+            My name is Sis.
 I'm 20 years old.<br><br>
+            Sample 2: <br>
-            Sample 2: "Do you think the companies who sell these products, these processed stones in Germany, do they know, can they know, where the stones are from?".<br><br>
+            "Do you think the companies who sell these products, these processed stones in Germany, do they know, can they know, where the stones are from?".<br><br>
+            Sample 3: <br>
-            Sample 3: "No, I have good wholesalers in Germany who have contact in those countries.
+            "No, I have good wholesalers in Germany who have contact in those countries.
 For example, this rose quartz is high-quality rose quartz from Madagascar, cut in Madagascar.
 But you should know that the conditions there are very, very poor.
 The people are bearers or shepherds by profession.
 There's no education system like ours.
 People have to start hauling stones at the age of 14.
 That's their job.<br><br>
           </td>
         </tr>
         <tr>
           <td style="border:1px solid #ddd; padding:0.5em;">
             <strong>Interview B:</strong><br>
+          Sample 1: <br>
-          Sample 1: I say, OK, you can take any photos and delete the one with the kids on.
+          I say, OK, you can take any photos and delete the one with the kids on.
 That's it.
 What do you want to see?
 I will show you what you want to see and don't show you what you don't want to see.
 That's it."<br><br>
+          Sample 2: <br>
-          Sample 2: It's absolutely forbidden.
+          It's absolutely forbidden.
 But because the families don't earn enough, children have to help their parents.
 It's not OK.
 It shouldn't be OK.<br><br>
+          Sample 3: <br>
-          Sample 3: No, I have good wholesalers in Germany who have contact in those countries.
+          No, I have good wholesalers in Germany who have contact in those countries.
 For example, this rose quartz is high-quality rose quartz from Madagascar, cut in Madagascar.
 But you should know that the conditions there are very, very poor.
 The people are bearers or shepherds by profession.
 There's no education system like ours.
 People have to start hauling stones at the age of 14.
 That's their job <br><br>
           </td>
         </tr>
         <tr>
           <td style="border:1px solid #ddd; padding:0.5em;">
             <strong>Interview C:</strong><br>
+          Sample 1: <br>
-          Sample 1: Who buys the most drones from you?<br><br>
+          Who buys the most drones from you?<br><br>
+          Sample 2:  <br>
-          Sample 2:  I'm sure they don't know, because I think German traders buy in bulk from China.
+          I'm sure they don't know, because I think German traders buy in bulk from China.
 If asked, Chinese sellers probably wouldn't say that the stones are from Madagascar, because they would be afraid that big customers from Germany would come here directly.
 So I think they don't know.
 I'm sure they don't know.<br><br>
+          Sample 3: <br>
-          Sample 3: ""I'm sure they don't know, because I think German traders buy in bulk from China.
+          "I'm sure they don't know, because I think German traders buy in bulk from China.
 If asked, Chinese sellers probably wouldn't say that the stones are from Madagascar, because they would be afraid that big customers from Germany would come here directly.
 So I think they don't know.
 I'm sure they don't know.<br><br>
           </td>
           <td style="border:1px solid #ddd; padding:0.5em;">
           </td>